kevin823lin/yt-video-information-tool/README.md

 * Using Chrome Extension

-    1. Download "Tool for YouTube™ Comment.zip" and unzip it
+    1. Download "Tool.for.YouTube.Comment.zip" from [releases](https://github.com/kevin823lin/Tool-for-YouTube-Comment/releases) and unzip it

     1. Go to [chrome://extensions/](chrome://extensions/)